UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/pi-systems/README.md

 &nbsp;&nbsp;&nbsp;*A)* Enables super easy setup and cleanup of systems at runtime.<br/>
 &nbsp;&nbsp;&nbsp;*B)* Maintains convention across all subsystems, improving maintainability and scaleability.<br/>
-&nbsp;&nbsp;&nbsp;*C)* Allows simple monitoring of systems throughout the life cycle.<br/><br/>
+&nbsp;&nbsp;&nbsp;*C)* Allows simple monitoring of systems throughout the life cycle.<br/>

 If you are unsure about Classes, Class Extensions or Abstract classes, refer to the official docs linked below.
-To fully understand the implementation, you should be familiar with the concepts of object-oriented programming, parent and child classes, constructors, inheritance, overriding and polymorphism.
+To fully understand the implementation, you should be familiar with the concepts of object-oriented programming, parent and child classes, constructors, abstract classes, abstract methods, inheritance, overriding and polymorphism.
 (Note that you can still use the code without knowing these things - this will just help if you need to add code to the subsystem base)

 [Classes & Extension](https://docs.python.org/3/tutorial/classes.html)